kiyoung98/tps_project/README.md

-# GFlowNet for Transition Path Sampling
+# GFlowNet for Sampling Transition Paths for Large Molecules.

-The goal of this project is to solve Transition Path Sampling (TPS) using GFlowNet.

 ## Installation